TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Pablo left school recently to start working the sun-drenched olive groves his family has tended for generations.
 He enlists the help of a mechanical tree shaker to speed up progress as I continue to thwack away at the vibrated branches.
 After we’ve darkened the arid soil around the tree’s stumpy trunk with a circle of glistening dark purple olives, we rake the fruit into piles and shovel them onto a large canvas sheet using plastic trays.
 The harvest will then be transported the short distance to a co-operative plant to be washed, first with air and then water, mashed, and strained.

-Raking up the olives shaken from the trees
+Women raking up and sorting olives shaken from the trees in La Finca, Andalucia.

 Raking up the olives shaken from the trees.